 How to Install and Use Photoshop Actions?

-To answer this question in one fowl swoop, let’s use an example.
+To answer this question in one fell swoop, let’s use an example.
 Say we are going to use Photoshop Action for portraits.

 First of all, let’s look at how to install photoshop actions.